 You will definitely have some spillovers from Day 6 in Tbilisi.
 Treat this day to enjoy true Georgian hospitality, wine & dine and enjoy the historical sights in this city.

 One of world’s high altitude lakes, Lake Sevan is cooler and windier than other parts of Armenia.
 The best time to visit Lake Sevan is July & August.
 There are many hotels by the shore offering spectacular views of the lake.
-Book here
+Check hotels here

 Hankavan thermal springs is believed to have medicinal properties and best enjoyed in cooler weather.
 The feeling of warmth was a welcome change in the bitter mountain chill and we thoroughly enjoyed it inspite of the questionable color of the water (!)